ericmdantas/aliv/README.md

 Light, fast and powerful one liner live-reloading Node.js server.

-From the simplest live-reloading server to complex apps that need compression, proxies and HTTP/2 - `aliv` got you covered.
+From the simplest live-reloading server to complex apps that need compression, proxies, middlewares and HTTP/2 - `aliv` got you covered.

 ## Install